-- a. it can be completed more speedily or, that realistically, not enough time has been allowed; or, - b. that the specific dates and times proposed may clash with other proposed activities or events which occupy road space, in such a way as to be likely to cause an unacceptable level of disruption. - 3.
-Location of Activity A Permit must specify the location where the activity is to take place.
+- 2. Timing and Duration An activity promoter must ensure when making an application for a Permit that the proposed duration of the activity takes into account both his legitimate need to complete the activity in an efficient and economic manner and the legitimate interests of other users of the highway.
+The Permit Authority may query the proposed duration, for example on the grounds that: - a. it can be completed more speedily or, that realistically, not enough time has been allowed; or, - b. that the specific dates and times proposed may clash with other proposed activities or events which occupy road space, in such a way as to be likely to cause an unacceptable level of disruption. - 3.
+Location of Activity A Permit must specify the location where the activity is totake place.
 The Permit Authority may refuse to issue a Permit due to the proposed location of the activity.
 This is a similar power to that under Section 56A of NRSWA i.e. were the location of a proposed activity is unacceptable to the authority because the street in which the works are proposed is already heavily congested with underground services, or has an important traffic function, yet does not warrant protected street status.
-Refusals on this basis would only apply: - a. in relation to the installation of new apparatus it cannot be used to require existing apparatus to be moved; or - b. where disruption would be reduced by installing the apparatus in an alternative street where it is reasonable to use the alternative street or a different location within the same street.
+Refusals on this basis would only apply: - a. in relation to the installation of new apparatus it cannot be used to requireexisting apparatus to be moved; or - b. where disruption would be reduced by installing the apparatus in an alternative street where it is reasonable to use the alternative street or a different location within the same street.

-Where an application for a permit does not meet the relevant requirements in the Permit Scheme, the Permit Authority will contact the activity promoter as soon as possible, and within the period specified in the table inserted into section 7.3 below, to explain precisely why the application is not satisfactory and which elements needs modification.
+In such circumstances Where an application for a permit does not meet the relevant requirements in the Permit Scheme, -the Permit Authority will contact the activity promoter as soon as possible, and within the period specified in the table inserted into section 7.3 below, to explain precisely why the application is not satisfactory and which elements needs modification.
 Permit Authority responses will be sent electronically via EToN and may make use of national response codes when available.